benedekrozemberczki/shapley/docs/source/notes/introduction.rst

 =======================
 --------------------------------------------------------------------------------

-We shortly overview the fundamental concepts and features of Shapley through simple examples.
-These are the following:
+We provide a brief overview pf the fundamental concepts and features of Shapley through the following simple examples:

 .. contents::
     :local: